 When developing a new logo, you can avoid trademark infringement as long as you don't fraudulently claim a relationship with a company that has a similar trademark.
 If the logo in question is artistic enough to be copyrighted, however, you must also consider issues of fair use.

 If you need help with trademarks and logos, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.